Robbie Winters: Club

 After an impressive performance as a trialist against Falkirk, Winters signed a professional contract with Livingston on 28 August 2009.

 Winters played for Icelandic club Grindavík in 2011.
 He scored on his debut against Thor.
 He then played for Alloa Athletic during the 2011–12 season and helped them win the Scottish Third Division championship.
 In the summer of 2012, Winters signed for Peterhead, before being released in February 2013 and going on a 3-game trial with Albion Rovers.
 He chose not to sign a contract at the expiration of the trial.
 He joined Dumbarton in March 2013.

 Winters signed for Rossvale in August 2014 and scored two goals on his debut.
 He then signed for Pollok in April 2015, where he joined his younger brother David.
 He joined Lowland League team East Kilbride in July 2015, but left the club the following month after "a difference of opinion" with manager Billy Ogilvie.
 Returning to Junior football, he made one appearance assisting Kilbirnie Ladeside before rejoining Pollok in September 2015.

 Winters came off the substitutes bench and scored with his first touch in the 2015–16 Scottish Junior Cup final for Pollok against Beith Juniors.
 He also scored in the penalty shootout which Pollok eventually lost.
 In August 2016, Winters rejoined East Kilbride for a second spell, this time in a player-coach role and was reunited with his former Rossvale manager, Martin Lauchlan.
 However, similarly to his first spell with the side, Winters time with the club was brief and he left in November 2016, due to a combination of work commitments and a lack of playing time.

 Winters joined Cumbernauld United in August 2017.
 He retired from playing in 2018.

 International

-Winters has one Scotland cap, when he appeared as a substitute in the 1–0 friendly win against Germany in Bremen, April 1999.
+Winters made one appearance for Scotland, in a 1–0 friendly win against Germany in Bremen, April 1999.